-Welcome to my information studies portfolio.
-As I progress throughout my IS PhD program, I will be updating with information about conferences, workshops, news items, and publications.
+Welcome to my information science portfolio.
+I will be updating with information about conferences, workshops, news items, and publications.
 Please take a look around at my resume and examples of my graduate work in Drexel's MSLIS graduate program, and connect with me through E-mail, LinkedIn, & Goodreads.
 Below is my blog, where you can read about recent workshops, conferences, and fellowships.

 MTSR 2017 ✥